-There are several types of Tummy Tucks, ranging from a minor removal of hanging skin to an extended abdminoplasty where a new umbilicus is made and your entire abdomen is tightened.
+There are several types of tummy tuck, ranging from a minor removal of hanging skin to an extended abdominoplasty where a new umbilicus is made and your entire abdomen is tightened.

 Some of the different procedures include:

 Designed to get rid of the extra bulge by tightening the deep layer through the use of a small incision.
 According to Dr. Brent Moelleken, he designed the technique to be able to use the existing C-section scar for the incision to prevent plastic surgeons from having to leave their patients with new scar tissue on their abdomen.
 If a patient does not have an existing C-section scar, Dr. Brent notes that a small incision is then made near the pubic area.

 If your fat deposits are limited to the area below your navel, you may require a less complex procedure called a partial abdominoplasty or a mini-tummy tuck.
 This is usually performed on an outpatient basis and the procedure leaves your belly button in its current place, removes the fat below your navel, and tightens your muscles but only from the navel to the pubis.